Super Nintendo / Famicom Architecture

 Pitch control

 Pitch bending enables to produce distinct notes using the same sample.
 Well, the S-SMP included a useful bender to alter the pitch in a smooth manner.
-Take a look at this extracted channel from Mother 2/Earthbound, both examples come from the original soundtrack, however, the first one has the pitch control disabled.
+Take a look at this extracted channel from Mother 2/Earthbound @[fig-pitch_bend], both examples come from the original soundtrack, however, the first one has the pitch control disabled.

 No pitch bend.